LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Azure Pipelines Testing Workflow
 --------------------------------

-The Azure Pipelines testing workflow for RAJA is much simpler than the Gitlab testing process described above.
+The Azure Pipelines testing workflow for RAJA is much simpler than the GitLab testing process described above.

 The test jobs we run for each OS environment are specified in the